 Then in pretend art class she sings, “Get your feet out of your seat, do-dah, do dah, get your seat out of your seat so you can have a safe and happy day,” before instructing me in the proper way to draw a person.

 She loves acting it out and telling me what to do!

 She shows me how they graph the weather and how to do push ups.

+Overall, kindergarten is a time for children to explore, learn, and develop foundational skills that will serve them well as they progress through school.
 It is great fun for me to see what she does at school.
 So, next time you want to know what your child is learning in kindergarten, ask them to play pretend school with you and watch them act it out!